kopavel/KiCadLogicalSchemeSimulator/README.md

 Be sure helping this project by implementing new components and/or extend mapping for existing implementation and share result with comunity.

+## Developer documentation

+See [Architecture and developer documentation](DESIGN.md) for the simulator architecture, Signal API, SchemaPart development, NET filtering and runtime optimisation.

+## Requirements

+- JDK 25 or newer.
+A full JDK is required because the runtime optimiser dynamically compiles specialised Java classes.

 ## Building

 To build the project, execute the Gradle assemble task: